TNS: Terrain Traversability Mapping and Navigation System for Autonomous Excavators: Performance in Real-World Environments

 We use an XCMG XE490D excavator to perform our experiments.
-The excavator is equipped with a Livox-Mid100 LiDAR and a HIK web camera with FOV of 56.8 degrees to detect the environment, and a Huace real-time kinematic (RTK) positioning device to provide the location.
-We run our code with a laptop with Intel Core i7-10875H CPU, 16 GB RAM, and GeForce RTX 2060 6GB GPU on the excavator.
+The excavator is equipped with a Livox-Mid100 LiDAR, an HIK web camera with FOV of 56.8 degrees with a pitch angle of 30.3 degrees to detect the environment, and a Huace real-time kinematic (RTK) positioning device to provide the location.
+We run our code on a laptop with an Intel Core i7-10875H CPU, 16 GB RAM, and 6GB GeForce RTX 2060 on the excavator.

-We train a Fast-SCNN~\cite{fastscnn} model on two NVIDIA GeForce GTX 1080 Graphics cards for 240K iterations, which takes approximately two days.
-We use a stochastic gradient descent optimizer with a learning rate of $0.12$ and a momentum of $0.9$.
-We also use polynomial learning rate decay with a power of 0.9.
-The final model achieves a mean IoU of 68.75\% and an overall accuracy of 84.49\%.
+XCMG XE490D excavator has a maximum climbing angle of 35 degrees; the typical recommended climbing angles for any vehicle as a safe climbing angle is 10 degrees.
+Therefore, we set $s_{cri} = 35\ deg$ and $s_{safe} = 10\ deg$.
+In addition, we obtain an approximation of the maximum height allowed by $s_{cri}$ and $s_{safe}$ after expanding three times the resolution $d_{res}$ along the surface to get: